 This includes things such as copy and design for landing pages, ads and emails, advertising targets or audiences, press releases, a finalized campaign map, social media posts, or anything else that you’ll need to bring the tactics you outlined within your strategy to fruition.
 Arrange the assets in the order they’ll need to be completed, paying special attention to items that must be completed before other items can be started.
 Think about how you can delegate items to individuals on your team to maximize their productivity and minimize the total time required to get the item completed.

-For example, say that you have one item that will take a long time to write and a short time to design, and another item that will not take very long to write but will take a very long time to design.
+For example, say that you have one item that will take a long time to write and a short time to design, and you have another item that will not take very long to write but will take a very long time to design.
 Your best move would be to start with the item that your writer can complete quickly, then send it to be designed while the writer gets started on the longer task.
 This way, you won’t have anyone on the team sitting idle waiting for another person to complete a task.